All Articles / Suggestion Boxes: How to Make Workplace Feedback Work

 A well-run suggestion box plays a small but powerful role in this.
 When employees see their feedback leading to real action, they feel like stakeholders in the company’s future — not just bystanders.
 It’s a simple way to show that every voice matters, helping teams feel more connected, motivated, and invested in shared success.

-But suggestion boxes can only work if people trust the process.
-The key is to show that suggestions don’t disappear into a void — they lead to real changes.
+But suggestion boxes can only work if people trust the process — a principle that applies equally whether your team shares office space in Shoreditch or works remotely.
+The key is to show that suggestions lead to real changes.

 How to make a suggestion box